tlquick/SpringBootDemo/README.md

 	}
   ```
 ### Version 2
-Application is dockerised and docker-compose is used to build and manage app and db togther for deployment.
+Application is dockerised and docker-compose is used to build and manage app and db togther for remote deployment.